Patho-Lab/Virtual_elastin_stain/Registration_SIFT/README.md

 ## Workflow for ImageJ SIFT Registration: Setting Paths and Placing Image Files

-This workflow describes how to set directory paths and organize image files for the ImageJ script (`sift_registration.ijm`), which performs batch SIFT (Scale-Invariant Feature Transform) registration of paired Hematoxylin and Eosin (H&E) and fluorescence image tiles.
-The script fine-tunes local alignment of image pairs after VALIS-based global registration, producing co-registered images for training a conditional Generative Adversarial Network (cGAN) to generate synthetic Eosin-Based Elastin Fluorescence (EBEF) images for Visceral Pleural Invasion (VPI) assessment in non-small cell lung cancer (NSCLC).
+This workflow describes how to set directory paths and organize image files for the ImageJ script (`sift_registration.ijm`), which performs batch SIFT (Scale-Invariant Feature Transform) registration as the second round of registration to fine-tune local alignment of paired Hematoxylin and Eosin (H&E) and fluorescence image tiles.
+Following VALIS-based global registration, this script ensures precise pixel-level alignment of tile pairs, producing co-registered images for training a conditional Generative Adversarial Network (cGAN) to generate synthetic Eosin-Based Elastin Fluorescence (EBEF) images for Visceral Pleural Invasion (VPI) assessment in non-small cell lung cancer (NSCLC).

-### Prerequisites
-- **Software**: ImageJ/Fiji with the Linear Stack Alignment with SIFT plugin installed, available from [https://imagej.net/Fiji](https://imagej.net/Fiji).
-- **Hardware**: Workstation with sufficient RAM (e.g., 128 GB) to handle image stacks, ideally with an NVIDIA GPU for downstream cGAN processing.
-- **Script**: The provided `sift_registration.ijm` script, with directory paths updated as described below.

 ### Workflow Steps